ocarslyobas/AlliancePay-Task/README.md

 # AlliancePay-Task
-A one page web app for Transalliance group cross-border payment Solution
+A one page web app for Transalliance group cross-border payment Solution.